dougbtv/dougbtv.github.io/_posts/2017-01-04-stackanetes-on-openshift.markdown

 Things we don't cover:

 * High availability (hopefully we'll look at this in a further article)
 * For now, tenant / external networking, we'll just run OpenStack clouds instances in their own isolated network.
+(This is kind of a project on its own)
 * In depth usage of OpenStack -- we'll just do enough to get some cloud instances up
 * Spinning up Ceph
 * A sane way of exposing DNS externally (we'll just use a hosts file for our client machines outside of the s9s box)